zachseifts/aegir_deployment/README.md

     $ fab --list
     Available commands:

+        aegir_cron      Runs the aegir cron job.
-        build           Creates or migrates an Aegir site to a new or existing platform. build_platform  Builds a new platform for the site. import_site     Imports a site into the frontend. install_site    Imports a site into a platform migrate_site    Migrates a site to a new platform. save_alias      Saves an alias for the site.
+        build           Creates or migrates an Aegir site to a new or existing platform. build_platform  Builds a new platform.
+        import_site     Imports a site into the frontend. install_site    Provisions a new site.
+        migrate_site    Migrates a site to a platform. save_alias      Saves an alias a site.